 Stopping paroxetine (Paxil) can cause severe and prolonged withdrawal symptoms.
-People should discontinue Paxil gradually and under medical supervision.
+These include nausea, irritability, and headaches.

 Paxil is an antidepressant drug belonging to the selective serotonin reuptake inhibitor (SSRI) class.

 When people stop taking antidepressants, they may begin to experience withdrawal, or discontinuation, symptoms.

 When a person believes that they are ready to discontinue their antidepressant treatment, a doctor may recommend that they gradually lower their dosage to reduce or prevent symptoms.

 Research from the Centers for Disease Control and Prevention (CDC) suggests that roughly

 This article will discuss Paxil withdrawal symptoms, how long they last, and which treatment options are available.

 Paroxetine received approval for medical use in the U.S. in 1992.
 It is one of the antidepressants most commonly prescribed by doctors in the U.S. However, some research suggests that doctors are now prescribing it less often.

 It is also worth noting that paroxetine has a